 - A basic pelvic exam may allow your doctor to find polyps, especially if you find a polyp on cervix.

 - Pap smear, which is a regular and routine test, may reveal abnormal cells if you have polyps.

-- Transvaginal Ultrasound does the same thing as an ultrasound, except from inside your vagina, using a lighted scope, rather than a wand on the outside of your abdomen.
+- Transvaginal Ultrasound does the same thing as an ultrasound, except from inside your vagina, using a vagina probe, rather than a wand on the outside of your abdomen.

 - Dilation and curettage (D&C) is where your doctor gently scrapes your uterine walls to obtain endometrium samples.
 At this time, it’s possible to detect a polyp on cervix or polyps in vagina.

 - Hysterosalpingogram (HSG) is a procedure that uses dye injected into your uterus.
 X-rays reveal if there are any polyps.

 Sometimes, you may not have to do anything if your polyps are very small and causing no symptoms but this is to be decided by your physician.
 It’s not unusual for polyps to resolve on their own, where your body re-absorbs them without incident.
 If, however, they aren’t shrinking on their own or they become pre-cancerous or cancerous, gynecologist Midtown, Dr. Zelmanovich will have to take measures.
 Further steps may include: